 When low on time, I advise sticking to smaller countries like Laos, Thailand, or Cambodia.
 That way the transportation distances won’t eat a big bite out of your precious backpacking time.
 You will certainly only be scratching the surface, but you will leave with an even more intense hunger to return!

-Alternatively, you could go from Bangkok across the border into Cambodia.
+- Alternatively, you could fly from Bangkok into Cambodia.
+(There are several land borders that used to be open, but these are not open as of summer 2025).
 There you can go see Angkor Wat and go south to visit the tropical islands off Cambodia.
 While there is a party vibe on the Cambodian islands, they’re definitely more relaxed.
 Think swimming at night with bioluminescence and chilling all day in a hammock with just a splash of psytrance.

 3 Months Backpacking Southeast Asia Itinerary: The Banana Pancake Trail